raihanCarder/Smart-Air-App/README.md

 ---
 ### 🛠️ Setup Instructions
 1. Clone the repo in Android Studio.
-2. Add API_KEY to app/google-services.json
+2. Add the given API_KEY to app/google-services.json (Given from one of the contributors)
 3. Connect an android device or emulator
 4. Press run!
 ---